mackacavs/BestB4/README.md

 As a user
 So I can find food available in my local area
 I can see a list of food in my area

+As a user
+So I can contact my fellow users
+I want to be able to send them a message

+As a user
+So I can remove food from the application if it's been eaten/used I want to be able to delete my own food items from the website
 ```

 After having achieved our primary targets - we moved onto more ambitious ones - connecting our application to external API's.
 Firstly we used the Spoonacular API to allow users to see recipes based on what was in their own fridge as well as being given away by users in their local area-